nikamaish/PG_Websocket/Readme.md

 Create connection and its bi directional, it remains open until task done

+# Socket.io

+- Socket.IO is a library that enables real-time, bidirectional and event-based communication between web clients and servers.
+It consists of two parts: a client-side library that runs in the browser, and a server-side library for Node.js.
+Both components have nearly identical APIs.

+Here’s a basic overview of how Socket.IO works:

+- Architecture

+## Connection Establishment:
+Transport Protocols: Socket.IO supports multiple transport protocols, including WebSocket, which is the default, and HTTP long polling as a fallback.
+When a client attempts to connect, Socket.IO first tries to establish a WebSocket connection, and if that fails, it falls back to HTTP long polling.
+Handshake: The client and server perform a handshake to establish the connection.
+This involves exchanging some initial data to set up the connection parameters.

 I'm going to implement Websocket in Node.js using Socket.io
 - Read tutorial point documentation